coredns/coredns.io/content/explugins/records.md

 The *records* plugin is useful for serving zone data that is specified inline in the configuration file.
 As opposed to the *hosts* plugin, this plugin supports **all** record types.
-Records need to be specifed in text representation as specified in RFC 1035.
+Records need to be specified in text representation as specified in RFC 1035.
 If no TTL is specified in the records, a default TTL of 3600s is assumed.

 For negative responses a SOA record should be included in the response, this will only be done when